gdede-hua/Decision_Survey_Platform/README.md

 ```

 ### Docker Ports
 The application port is 8080.
+The link of the application is http://localhost:8080.
 The MySQL port is 3306.

 In case one would like to edit the above ports he/she may edit the .env file.